 Supervisors are not expected to be expert in detecting the potential for violence and should contact the Office of Employee Relations, Human Resources Division at 81268.

 Employee Assistance Program

 The University provides an Employee Assistance Program to all full-time and part-time employees and their immediate families.
-Employees are encouraged to use Carebridge Life Resources whenever they feel the need for guidance in coping with life's difficulties.
-Supervisors are encouraged to turn to Carebridge Life Resources for help in interpreting troubling behavior in the workplace and for guidance in how to refer a troubled employee to Carebridge Life Resources for help.
+Employees are encouraged to use the Employee Assistance Program, powered by Optum whenever they feel the need for guidance in coping with life's difficulties.
+Supervisors are also encouraged to turn to Optum for help in interpreting troubling behavior in the workplace and for guidance on how to refer a troubled employee to Optum for help.